kristineaajuhl/LAAmeshing_and_SSM/README.md

 # LAA segmentation, mesh modelling and statistical shape modelling
-This repository contains the implementations from the paper: "XXX".
+This repository contains the implementations from the paper: "XXX". \n

 # Image segmentation and mesh model creation
 Download models: